-Gardnerella vaginalis and Gardnerella mobiluncus are two types of bacteria that normally live in the vagina without causing any symptoms.
+Gardnerella vaginalis and Gardnerella mobiluncus are two types of bacteria that are a normal part of the vaginal flora.
 However, when they multiply too much, they can cause an infection popularly known as bacterial vaginosis, which lead to the production of a gray-white discharge and a strong smell.

 Treatment is done with antibiotics, such as Metronidazole or Clindamycin in tablets, or with ointments that must be applied to the vagina, although in some cases, proper washing of the area can eliminate the infection.